 The valves are called knife valves.
 A blade closes the opening in the sewer drain pipes.
 The blade is connected to a T-handle and cable assembly mounted in the utility compartment.
+Do not pull the holding tank knife valve open when the protective cap is installed on the pipe.
 Pull the T-handle to release the contents of the tank(s).